733104 Organisational behaviour

 Upon completion of the course, students are able to:

-+) communicate their understanding and perception of a problem clearly and non-judgementally, thus contributing to its resolution within the team
++) communicate their understanding of a problem clearly and non-judgementally, thus contributing to its resolution within a team

 You can find more details like the schedule or information about exams on the course-page in BOKUonline.